kanekos99/blog/src/posts/2025-12-04-11ty-Resources.md

 ### Basic 11ty tutorial

 - [**Turning a HTML page template into an 11ty site**](https://www.youtube.com/watch?v=4wD00RT6d-g)<br>
   > If you already have a page template that is written in HTML and CSS (or you know how to create one), this Youtube tutorial shows you how you can turn it into an 11ty site.
 Goes into the basics of 11ty, including installation process.
-Also includes a guide on how to use Git and Netifly to deploy and update your blog.
-Not too relevant for me since I don't use Netifly, but still interesting nonetheless.
+Also includes a guide on how to use Git and Netlify to deploy and update your blog.
+Not too relevant for me since I don't use Netlify, but still interesting nonetheless.
   > <br>

 ### Basic blog features